MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 **Modeling Risks**

-There are a few risks associated with out dataset.
+There are a few risks associated with our dataset.

 While our Kickstarter prediction model is accurate on a test set, it is not without its risks.
 The model sees little downside to increasing the funding levels.
 If one predicts a campaign and adds 30 funding levels, the model increasing the probability of success.
 The reality is that dozens of funding levels probably add clutter and confusion to a campaign.